ppbrown/arm_stm32_blink/README.md

 In this directory you should find the following files:

-* stm32f4_blink.s - the main code of interest
+* blink_inc.s          - the main code of interest
+* blink_stm32f4.s      - the cpu-specific entrypoint
-* stm32f4_base.s  - kinda like libc.a, but for ASM
+* startup_stm32f4.s    - kinda like libc.a, but for ASM
-* stm32f4_inc.s   - cpu-specific defs included by the main code.
+* regs_stm32f4_inc.s   - cpu-specific defs included by the main code.
 * stm32f4.ld           - special defs required by the link stage

 # How to compile